bq3573/VideoGameWebsite/README.md

 # Video Game Website
 # ASP.NET Web Application

+## Current Development Stage

+This is very much still a work in progress and am in the beginning stages of this web application.

 ## Objective

 This is my first atempt at building a fullstack ASP.NET Web Application and will be experiementing/learning the entire process